appwrite-community/htf24-hackathon-submissions/RULES.md

 - There are no specified themes.
 Hackers are free to build on whatever idea they like.

-- The code for your project must be open-source and it is mandatory to share a link of your code repo in the submission.
-Please note that the repo can be on your own account and the codebase of your project need not be added to this repo.
-The intellectual property of your code belongs only to your team.
+- The code for your project must be open-source.
+You must add the codebase of your project to a repo on your account, make the repo public, and share the link in your submission.

+- The intellectual property of your code belongs only to your team.

 - By participating in the hackathon, you agree to the [Code of Conduct](CODE_OF_CONDUCT.md).